Ericabatrachus

-Ericabatrachus is a genus of frogs in the family Petropedetidae endemic to the Bale Mountains in Ethiopia.
+Ericabatrachus is a genus of frogs in the family Ericabatrachidae endemic to the Bale Mountains in Ethiopia.
 It is monotypic, being represented by the single species Ericabatrachus baleensis, commonly known as the Bale Mountains frog.
+It was previously included in the family Petropedetidae, but is now placed in its own monotypic family, Ericabatrachidae.

 Taxonomy

-Ericabatrachus baleensis is monotypic within its genus.
-The phylogenetic relationships of this poorly known species have been debated, but molecular analyses place it the family Petropedetidae, instead of Phrynobatrachidae or Pyxicephalidae, where it has also been placed.
-Its sister taxon is Petropedetes.
+Ericabatrachus baleensis is monotypic within its genus and family.
+The phylogenetic relationships of this poorly known species have been debated, but molecular analyses has placed it the family Petropedetidae, instead of Phrynobatrachidae or Pyxicephalidae, where it has also been placed.
+It was updated again in 2021, placing it in the family Ericabatrachidae.

 Description

 Bale Mountains frogs are small; adult males measure 19–22 mm in snout–vent length and females 23–27 mm.
 Their fingers are not webbed and toes have rudimentary webbing.
 Adult males have well-defined femoral glands.